 Careers and Conservation Workshop – 2013

-On October 24th and 25th we had a fantastic time hosting twenty-two youth (and their nine chaperones) from across the northeastern United States for our Careers and Conservation Workshop here at Sapsucker Woods.
+Thanks to funding from the Kaytee Avian Foundation and CALS Funding, on October 24th and 25th we had a fantastic time hosting twenty-two youth (and their nine chaperones) from across the northeastern United States for our Careers and Conservation Workshop here at Sapsucker Woods.
 Youth had been encouraged to apply and educators could also nominate their students for a spot in the workshop, and everyone was excited to participate in a diverse and interactive series of events and presentations throughout the Cornell Lab of Ornithology.

 Participants met David Bonter (Assistant Director of Citizen Science) and his two undergraduate students Evan Barrientos and Johnathan Hruska outside the Lab at a group of feeders that had a mist-net set up between them so that everyone could see the process of bird-banding from start to finish in Bonter’s presentation, “What is Bird-banding and Why Does It Matter?”
 One of the chaperones wrote to us that “I loved watching the students release the birds after banding, and walking in the woods.
 These are experiences that the students have never had the opportunity to have.”
 In the slideshow below by Marta del Campo you can see how engaged the students were in seeing and experiencing a bird in the hand: